 A curb extension or "bulb out" creating space for green infrastructure.
 To begin the development of a GI Plan, the City was required to prepare a GI Framework that describes specific tasks and timeframes for developing the GI Plan.
 To complete this task and begin early implementation of the Green Infrastructure requirements, staff convened a "GI Team" including staff from Environmental Services, Planning, Building, Streets and Maintenance, Engineering, Transportation, Fire, and Economic Development.
 The GI Team reviewed all capital improvement projects to incorporate GI features into the design as feasible and drafted GI Framework.
-On May 2, 2017, upon a recommendation from the Council Sustainability Committee, Council approved a G.I.
-Framework document that describes the tasks and timeframes for development of the City's G.I.
-Plan.
-Within this framework, the City committed to meeting the mandated deadline and completing the G.I.
-Plan prior to submittal of the City's annual stormwater report, which must be filed by September 30, 2019.
+On May 2, 20171, upon a recommendation from the Council Sustainability Committee, Council approved a GI Framework document that describes the tasks and timeframes for development of the City's GI Plan.
+Within this framework, the City committed to meeting the mandated deadline and completing the GI Plan prior to submittal of the City's annual stormwater report, which must be filed by September 30, 2019.
 DISCUSSION The GI Team worked with Geosyntec, a consulting firm that specializes in GI and stormwater compliance, to draft the City's GI Plan to fulfill the MRP mandate and shift the City's development, both public and private, to "green" versus "gray."
-The attached GI Plan (see Attachment III) contains the following required elements: - A mechanism to prioritize and map areas for potential and planned projects, both public and private, by 2020, 2030 and 2040. - A target for the amount of impervious surface, from public and private projects to be retrofitted over the time schedule - A process for tracking and mapping completed projects and making the information publicly available &lt;sup>1 https://hayward.legistar.com/LegislationDetail.aspx?ID=3034173&GUID=7CE8F3EE-E594-4B32-BB6C-125F25904974&Options=&Search= - Guidelines for design and construction for projects that are concurrent with other project needs such as street improvements - Standard specifications for projects - A summary of the planning documents the City must update or modify to incorporate G.I. requirements - An evaluation of prioritized project funding options In addition to the GI Plan, the City is required to adopt a legal mechanism such as a planning document or policies to ensure implementation of the GI Plan, conduct outreach to professionals involved in infrastructure planning and design, train staff for implementation of the GI Plan, and educate elected officials of the GI requirements in the MRP.
+The attached GI Plan (see Attachment III) contains the following required elements: - A mechanism to prioritize and map areas for potential and planned projects, both public and private, by 2020, 2030 and 2040. - A target for the amount of impervious surface, from public and private projects to be retrofitted over the time schedule - A process for tracking and mapping completed projects and making the information publicly available 1 https://hayward.legistar.com/LegislationDetail.aspx?ID=3034173&GUID=7CE8F3EE-E594-4B32-BB6C-125F25904974&Options=&Search= - Guidelines for design and construction for projects that are concurrent with other project needs such as street improvements - Standard specifications for projects - A summary of the planning documents the City must update or modify to incorporate GI requirements - An evaluation of prioritized project funding options In addition to the GI Plan, the City is required to adopt a legal mechanism such as a planning document or policies to ensure implementation of the GI Plan, conduct outreach to professionals involved in infrastructure planning and design, train staff for implementation of the GI Plan, and educate elected officials of the GI requirements in the MRP.
+As noted in Section 2.5 of the Plan, GI requirements will apply to private development on a case by case basis to be determined during the discretionary review and approval of proposed development projects through negotiations with project proponents and documented in either Conditions of Approval or a Development Agreement.
 The GI Plan includes the following appendices: